 9. Lower Back Strains: Maintaining Core Strength

-Lower back strains are common in football due to the repetitive twisting and bending motions involved in the sport.
+Lower back strains are common in football because of the repetitive twisting and bending motions the sport involves.

 Symptoms of a lower back strain include: